Renny Ottolina: Television career

 While on one of his breaks in 1960, Ottolina hosted an English language program on the New York City television station WABC-TV.
 When he returned to Venezuela in 1961, he introduced the sketches format to his daily show.

 In 1965, Ottolina began hosting another show on RCTV called Renny Presenta...
 (Renny Presents...), aired at Sunday nights, in which he mostly featured music and would focus on Venezuela and its natural beauties.

-Over the years, Ottolina adopted a casual, conversational approach with extensive interaction with guests, which included Charles Aznavour, Ray Charles, Ella Fitzgerald, The Jackson 5, Tom Jones, La Lupe, Miriam Makeba, Armando Manzanero, Raphael, Elis Regina, Sandro de América, Stevie Wonder and Zimbo Trio, among many significant performers.
+Over the years, Ottolina adopted a casual, conversational approach with extensive interaction with guests, which included Charles Aznavour, Ray Charles, Ella Fitzgerald, The Jackson 5, Tom Jones, La Lupe, Javier Solis, Miriam Makeba, Armando Manzanero, Raphael, Elis Regina, Sandro de América, Stevie Wonder and Zimbo Trio, among many significant performers.

 In the seventies Ottolina started to enter Venezuelan politics and made many criticisms of corruption to Carlos Andrés Pérez, then President of Venezuela.
 He lost his spot on RCTV, when management decided Renny was making more money in his time slot than the network was.
 From there he moved to CVTV, where after a few months the same thing happened; he was more popular than the stations who carried his shows.
 It was at this point the three major TV stations in Venezuela decided not to allow independent productions.
 Since they could not compete with, nor control, Ottolina's hypnotic charisma.
-An old friend working as a radio manager convinced him to come back to his roots in radio.
-Ottolina did.
+An old friend working as a radio manager convinced him to come back to his roots in radio; Ottolina did.